RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 I'm not sure what I expected from the 60's preamp.
 I've not liked _any_ of the 60s era preamp models _or_ hardware that I've tried in the past.
 They tend to have what I would describe as a "dragging a table on a rough floor" type sound.
 Farty, if you will.

-Higher quality products don't have this character in a manner which is offputting by default, but it is a sound that I do not enjoy.
+Higher quality products' character isn't offputting by default, but it is a sound that I do not enjoy.

 The 60s preamp has that character.